Stop Dieting…once and for all

 - Is is sustainable?
 In other words, is this something I can comfortably do for the long-haul?
 Or will I be destined to eat small portions, count points, feel deprived, or feel hungry?
 Going “on a diet” often means that at some point, you’ll go OFF the diet and return to normal eating (which may have gotten you into trouble to begin with).
 So ask yourself if your new way of eating will serve you well over many years.

 - Is it nutritionally sound?
 Will you be getting the protein, carbs, fat, calcium, fiber, vitamins, minerals, and antioxidants you need – in the right amounts – in order to function well?
-Does the new plan ask you to take supplements in order to meet your nutritional needs, and if so, is that because those nutrients are missing from the foods?
+Does the new plan ask you to purchase supplements or powders in order to meet your nutritional needs, and if so, is that because those nutrients are missing from the foods?

 - Is the new plan based on sound science?
 This one can be tricky, since there are studies to back up any theory or point of view.
 In order to be sure, we always have to assure the science being referenced meets certain criteria.
 You can learn more about that here.